Breaking Glass – which fizz glasses are best?

 5. Riedel Vinum Champagne Flute

 Expectations were high for the Riedel glass.
 Riedel was perhaps the first to make different shapes of glasses dedicated to different wines or grape varieties, and many of them are excellent, if expensive and fragile.
 This mid-range Champagne glass misfires badly.
 It’s long, thin and transparent and has plenty of visual elegance, but the glass has no taper, so there is less intensity on the nose.
 There’s no nucleation point to focus the bubble streams either.
-They are unstable when stood down.
-Disappointing given Riedel’s reputation, never mind the extra cost involved and I find through everyday experience that Riedel glasses are overly fragile and easily broken.
-Riedel makes better Champagne glasses than this one, but at considerable extra cost.
+They are unstable, being top-heavy when stood.
+Disappointing given Riedel’s reputation, never mind the extra cost involved.
+I find through everyday experience that Riedel glasses are overly fragile and easily broken, especially where the stem meets the bowl.
+Riedel makes better Champagne glasses than this one but at considerable extra cost.
 6.5/10.

 7. Moët Champagne Tulip

 Bought directly from Moët et Chandon in Épernay.
 In regular use, these are lovely clear crystal glasses, fit for any occasion, with a discreet Moët logo etched into the bowl.
 Long and tapering in at the rim, a little broader at the base for careful swirling and it has that central nucleation point.
 Now the contents are transformed, there’s a good mousse, dancing beaded bubble streams and more finesse.
 The wine seemed to last longer on the palate, and they look the part too.
 Still active 30 minutes after the initial pour.
-Trust Moët.
+Trust Moët, this will do for your Dom Pérignon.
 Excellent.
 8.5/10

 8. Chef & Sommelier Open Up Arabesque glass, Kwarx Crystal